AxelKrypton/Bash-lecture/README.md

 ## The beamer theme

 The beamer theme used for this lecture has been developed for this purpose in order to have a simple, but at the same time relaxing and appealing theme.
-It was inspired by the [Code Course](https://github.com/Irubataru/beamer-themes) theme of Jonas, but adapted to the need of having versatile blocks (see `varblock` environment).
+It was inspired by the [Code Course](https://github.com/Irubataru/beamer-themes) theme of a friend, but adapted to the need of having versatile blocks (see `varblock` environment).
 Also handy commands to use the four palette colours in the presentation have been added to the theme.
 The theme has been included in the repository to allow compilation.
 Of course, its files have to be put in the correct place, e.g. in `~/texmf/tex/latex/beamer/theme/` on Linux OS in the **`color`**, **`font`**, **`inner`**, **`outer`** and **`theme`** folders.